sghoseWI/Election-Analytics/README.md

 - [Saptarshi Ghose](https://github.com/sghoseWI)
 - [Natasha Mathur](https://github.com/natashamathur)

-We are graduate students in the [CAPP](https://capp.uchicago.edu/) program at the University of Chicago.

 ### Question:

 What is the effect of having a pro-gun-control stance on Democratic two-party vote share when running for office in Texas?